 Rock Stars, Paths & Urns!

 Our rock stars have names like Monument Rock and Gibraltar … which really does resemble the Rock of Gibraltar and is practically in our own backyard.
-The book “Berkeley Rocks” is filled with photos; “Living Among The Rocks”, a Berkeley Architectural Heritage Association (BAHA) booklet features a rock map … and the homes built atop them!
+The book “Berkeley Rocks” is filled with photos; “Living Among The Rocks”, a Berkeley Architectural Heritage Association (BAHA) booklet (available at Pegasus on Solano) features a rock map … and the homes built atop them!
 Stroll up Vincente from Colusa to the cul-de-sac at the north end to see some of our favorites.

 Tall stone urns and neighborhood paths are neighborhood features, placed by the developers of 1920s North Berkeley.
 Indian Trail path starts on The Alameda next to one of the few remaining original urns and goes up to Great Stone Face Park on Yosemite where TONA, our Thousand Oaks Neighborhood Association has installed a new one.
-The urns used to all over Thousand Oaks and were gradually demolished by wayward cars or toppled by mischievous kids.
-TONA has now marshaled neighborhood efforts to build and place several more replica urns.
-The pathways up and down hilly streets allowed new suburban homeowners to easily reach the streetcars that ran along Solano Avenue down to the commuter ferry to San Francisco.
+The urns once were all over Thousand Oaks and were lost over the years.
+TONA has worked hard to fund, create and install new urns around the neighborhood.

 Thousand Oaks is bordered on the west by Albany (Memorial Park and the pool is nearby); Kensington (Kensington Circle to the north has a pub and a great Sunday farmers’ market); Berkeley Hills to the east (Tilden Park and Eastbay Regional Parklands), and Thousand Oaks/Northbrae to the south.

-Solano Avenue has some wonderful restaurants: Cugini’s specialty is calzone baked in a wood-fired oven; Rivoli is great for special occasions; Vanessa’s Bistro for upscale Vietnamese and cocktails (but don’t miss Taco Tuesday…); Ajanta and Kirin for Indian or Chinese specialties.
+Solano Avenue has some wonderful restaurants: Cugini’s specialty is calzone baked in a wood-fired oven; Vanessa’s Bistro for upscale Vietnamese and cocktails (but don’t miss Taco Tuesday…); Ajanta and Kirin for Indian or Chinese specialties.
 For a quick bite or snack, stop at iScream, Zachary’s Chicago Pizza, Cactus Taqueria, Noah’s Bagels, or Jerusalem Organic Kitchen, all at the top of Solano.
-And of course, Peet’s and Starbuck’s coffee houses.
+And of course, Peet’s and Starbucks coffee houses.

-Want magazines, books or videos?
-Just visit Pegasus (their sister stores on Shattuck and College in Rockridge), Five Star Video at the top of Solano or the nearby North Branch of the Berkeley Library.
+Want magazines, books, or videos?
+Just visit Pegasus (their sister stores on Shattuck and College in Rockridge).

 Homes west of Colusa tend to be 2 or 3 bedrooms; those east of Colusa are larger.
 Grander homes are located between The Alameda and The Arlington, with some particularly lovely ones on Yosemite.